 In an evidence-based (quantitative) pathway approach, the individual and/or cumulative resilience measures' effectiveness are represented as a sequence over time.
-In qualitative pathways (often stakeholder-led pathways), performance is not represented in this way, rather just the order in which the measures should be deployed and assigned to different hazard scenarios.
+In qualitative pathways (often stakeholder-led pathways, which may be used to create narratives towards heritage resilience), performance is not represented in this way, rather just the order in which the measures should be deployed and assigned to different hazard scenarios.